Ryanjlowe/awsdue.tv/content/pinpoint-journeys/engage-users-journey.md

 ![createJourney](/images/create-journey.png)

-Before we start building the Journey lets give it a name by editing the box on the top right and call the Journey **Active Users**.
+Before we start building the Journey lets give it a name by editing the box on the top right and call the Journey **Engage Users**.

 ![createJourney](/images/aJourney-create-journey.png)